akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 - The [product link rule](/documentation/asset-manager-beta.html#focus-on-the-product-link-rule) is defined at the asset family level, so make sure that all the assets belonging to the same family are linked to your products the same way.

 ::: tips
 This step is the most crucial one.
-You will need to put good thoughts on the creation of your asset families.
+You will need to put good thoughts into the creation of your asset families.
 As a result, it's a step that can hardly be automated, as it really depends on your users' needs.
 :::

 ### Define the attributes of your asset families